PTsolvers/JustRelax.jl/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10212423.svg)](https://doi.org/10.5281/zenodo.10212423)

+:warning: This Package is still under active development
+- The API is still subject to change.
-:warning: This Package is still under active development.
-The benchmarks and miniapps are working and provide the user with an insight into the capabilities of the package.
-However, the API is still subject to change. :warning:
+- The benchmarks and miniapps are working and provide the user with an insight into the capabilities of the package.

-Need to solve a very large multi-physics problem on a GPU cluster?
+Need to solve a very large multi-physics problem on many GPUs in parallel?
 Just Relax!

-Pseudo-transient accelerated iterative solvers, ready for extreme-scale, multi-GPU computation.

-`JustRelax.jl` is a collection of pseudo-transient relaxation solvers for multi-physics problems on regular, staggered, parallel grids, using MPI and multiple CPU or GPU backends.
-It's part of the [PTSolvers project](https://ptsolvers.github.io) and the [GPU4GEO project](https://www.pasc-ch.org/projects/2021-2024/gpu4geo/).
+`JustRelax.jl` is a collection of accelerated iterative pseudo-transient solvers using MPI and multiple CPU or GPU backends.
+It's part of the [PTSolvers organisation](https://ptsolvers.github.io) and developed within the [GPU4GEO project](https://www.pasc-ch.org/projects/2021-2024/gpu4geo/).
 Current publications, outreach and news can be found on the [GPU4GEO website](https://ptsolvers.github.io/GPU4GEO/).

 The package relies on other packages as building blocks and parallelisation tools: